 Skip to content

-If the system already has an older version of ROCm installed, it is recommended to clean it up first to avoid conflicts with ROCm 7.12:
+If an older ROCm stack, HIP SDK, or amdgpu-dkms has been installed, clean it first to avoid conflicts with ROCm 7.13 / TheRock components:

 bash